o1-labs/proof-systems/book/src/specs/kimchi.md

 - When a variable is split into 3 limbs we use: lo, mid, hi (where high is the most significant)
 - When a variable is split in 2 halves we use: bottom, top  (where top is the most significant)
-- When the bits of a variable are split into a limb and some extra bits we use: limb, extra (where extra is the most significant)
+- When the bits of a variable are split into a limb and some over bits we use: limb, over (where over is the most significant)

 ##### Inputs:
 * foreign_modulus        := foreign field modulus (currently stored in constraint system)